 - Apply for a provisional teaching certificate to complete supervised teaching under an internship.

 - Pass the state’s exams for prospective educators to measure your pedagogical knowledge and mastery of teaching content.
-The Praxis tests are the most adopted exams for certification though some states like California and Texas have unique qualifying exams.
+The Praxis tests are the most adopted exams for certification, though some states, such as California and Texas, have unique qualifying exams.

 - Apply for a full teaching certificate.